The Importance of Collecting Accurate Social Security Numbers

 Under the Privacy Act of 1974, you may not deny shelter or services to clients who refuse to provide their SSN, unless the requirement was in effect before 1975 or SSN is a statutory requirement for receiving services from the project.
 For example, in order to receive Homelessness Prevention or Rapid Re-Housing services through Supportive Services for Veteran Families grants, veterans must provide a Social Security number in order to receive services because it’s relevant to verifying eligibility.
 The veteran’s household members, however, may decline to provide a Social Security number.

-But in other cases, if the client either doesn't have their SSN readily available or refuses to provide it, enter all zeroes in the intake screen, rather than guess at the number or make one up.
+But in other cases, if the client either doesn't have their SSN readily available or refuses to provide it, enter all "x"es in the intake screen, rather than guess at the number or make one up.
 In the 'Quality of SSN' drop-down box, select the description that best fits: 'Approximate or partial SSN reported,' 'Client doesn't know,' 'Client refused,' or 'Data not collected'.

 Contact Us